kristianmandrup/run-sandboxed/Readme.md

 ### warn

-Pass a `warn` function as an option to signal a warning and return an empty object `{}` if code can not be read (or run).
-If a `warn` function is not passed, the error is simply thrown.
+Pass a custom `warn` function to signal a warning and return a default value if code can not be read (or run).
+If a `warn` function is not passed, the error is handled normally and an Error might well be thrown.

+### defaultValue

+Custom default value to return in case of error.
+If not set, will return empty object `{}`.

+### log

+Pass a custom `log` function to log messages

+### error

+Pass a custom `error` function to handle (and throw) errors

 ### VM sandbox options